Aj7Ay/Aj7Ay/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Aj7Ay](https://github.com/Aj7Ay)

-- New Kubernetes Masterclass starts from December 01 2024 ( CKA )
+- New Kubernetes Masterclass starts from Jan 01 2025 ( CKA )

 - 📫 How to reach me **postbox.aj99@gmail.com**